Achievable logoAchievable logo

 Solutions

-a) V′(t) represents how the volume changes over time.
-Since the tank is being filled with water, the volume will increase, meaning the rate of change of volume will be positive.
+a) V′(t) is the rate at which the volume changes with respect to time.
+Since the tank is being filled, the volume is increasing, so V′(t) should be positive.

 AP tip: